 How do you shift gears?

-Starting in neutral, simply press down with your foot onto the shift lever
+Starting in neutral, simply press down with your foot on the shift lever – this will put it into 1st gear (on most manual clutch dirt bikes).

 Don’t push too hard; you can only shift one gear at a time, and if the shift lever breaks off then you’ll be stuck in the same gear.